IO Monad Class Hierarchy: io-classes package

 Haskell terms, a feature that is very useful to build property-based

-tests using QuickCheck
+tests using QuickCheck.

-The package contains thorough tests, including tests of STM
+The package contains thorough tests, including tests of STM against

 the original specification (as described in